2005 Tarapacá earthquake: Aftermath

 Initial efforts concentrated on repairing infrastructure affected by the earthquake.
-By June 2006 the government reported that most of the repairs to roads and irrigation canals was complete, but that, although work had started on repairing houses and schools, more needed to be done.
+By June 2006 the government reported that most of the repairs to roads and irrigation canals were complete, but that, although work had started on repairing houses and schools.
 The effects of this earthquake on pregnant women were used to investigate the effects of acute stress on child development.
 The results showed that amongst poorer families, children affected by the earthquake in utero were at least six months behind in cognitive development seven years later compared to their peers in a control group in areas unaffected by the earthquake.